 Liana was born in Queens, New York, and raised between its bustling Guyanese community and the quiet, southern town of Macon, Georgia.
-Finding it difficult to walk the line between these identities—Northern and Southern, Guyanese and American—as a child Liana turned inward to find comfort and companionship in drawing, reading, and her favourite television shows.
-During the rise of the internet era, growing up in a tech-involved household with a father who was a computer programmer, she quickly taught herself HTML and CSS to go on to design and build her first website, a showcase for her creative works.
-From that point onward, residing in both the tech and art world was to be her calling.
+Finding it taxing to walk the line between these identities—Northern and Southern, Guyanese and American—as a child Liana turned inward to find relief and companionship in drawing, reading, and her favourite television shows.
+During the rise of the internet era, and growing up with a father who was a computer programmer and engineer, she quickly taught herself fluency in HTML and CSS, going on to design and build her first website, a showcase for her creative works.
+From that point onward, she would reside in both the tech and art worlds.

-Liana has overcome many hardships including chronic pain, the passing of her mother, overseas living, and becoming one of the few women union permit set electrics in the NY film & television industry.
-These challenges have given her a scrappy, DIY philosophy to life and a sober, realist approach toward her dreams that continues to serve her well.
+Liana has overcome longterm chronic illness and pain, overseas living, and has gone on to become one of the few women permit set electrics and lighting techs in the NY film & television industry.
+These challenges and more have given her a scrappy, DIY philosophy to life and a sober, realist approach toward her goals that continues to serve her well.

-Liana is a 2007 Schomburg Institute Fellow, and graduated from NYU with a BFA in Film and Television with a double major in anthropology.
-She is greatly in-love with ancient historical studies, and is inspired by those timeless artists and companies who tend to magnify the beauty in the mundane or imperfect, the goodness in oddness, and the deceptions of the seemingly beautiful.
-She currently resides in NYC where she works as an actress, set electric, gaffer, and photographer.
+Liana is a 2007 Schomburg Institute Fellow, and graduated from NYU with a BFA in Film and Television and a double major in anthropology.
+She is greatly in-love with ancient historical studies, and is honored to be recognized as a lab assistant on NYU Department of Archaeology, Center for the Study of Human Origins' 'Old Fort' Archaeological Collections Project.
+She is inspired by those timeless artists and companies who tend to magnify the beauty in the mundane or imperfect, the goodness in oddness, and the deceptions of the seemingly beautiful.